NethServer/ns8-docs/minio.rst

    chown minio1:minio1 /mnt/data/

 Finally, within the module's user interface, configure the ``Storage path`` to be `/mnt/data`.
-Pleaste note that the above path won't be part of the backup.
+Please note that the above path won't be part of the backup.